Indian economy warms in after-glow of Modi's triumph

 India's new prime minister has promised to make it easier to do business through speedier clearances and stable tax policies, allowing investors in Asia's third-largest economy hope of a rosier future after years of low growth and high inflation.

 Economic growth is forecast to have picked up to 5.3 percent between April and June, according to a Reuters poll of 40 economists INPOLL4, sharply higher than 4.6 percent in the previous quarter.
-The GDP data is due at 13:00 AM BST on Friday.
+The GDP data is due at 0800 ET on Friday.

 If the forecast proves correct, it would mark only the second quarter of above 5 percent growth since early 2012.